Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Spatial Data Spatial Data Downloader.rst

    * - Andy Gabey
      - Reading

+.. note:: This plugin is depracated as from July 2020.
+Visit our `YouTube Channel <https://www.youtube.com/channel/UCTPkXncD3ghb5ZTdZe_u7gA>`__ and watch the link on how to access Web Services using QGIS instead.

 * Introduction
    The Spatial Data Downloader downloads geo-datasets useful for UMEP applications.
 Only the necessary section of the data is downloaded, so that disk use and download time are minimised.